Skip to content

 Key Takeaways

 If your business is involved in a dispute with other corporate entities, you may end up in court proceedings.
 If so, you or the other party may either offer the court or each other an undertaking.
 This is a promise to complete or refrain from specific actions.
 This will be part of the settlement agreement to resolve the dispute.
 A court can refuse an offer of an undertaking but will consider this carefully against specific criteria.
-When you make an undertaking to a court or as a Defendant to a Claimant, it is essential to comply with it.
+When you make an undertaking to a court or as a Defendant to a Claimant, complying with this undertaking is essential.
 If you fail to comply with this, you could face contempt of court proceedings.
 Where you fail to comply with an undertaking to the Claimant, you will face a contractual breach.

 Register for our free webinars